 - Content Length

 - Page Authority

 - Internal Link Structure

 Links from other websites are referred to as backlinks, and this web of links across the web is key to understanding Domain Authority, Page Authority and how pages and post rank in the search results.

 Outreach is important.
 For instance, let's say a business writes an article on "How To Care for Clones."
 If this is the very best article for this subject on the web, the outreach process may include emails to webmasters that have linked to other similar articles.
 You'd share this new article as a way to keep their audience informed and to provide them the best possible information on a subject.

 Another approach for developing backlinks is to write Guest Posts.
 These can be ghost-written, or written by someone with some authority, such as the owner of a cannabis business.
 Providing articles to other sites, with a link back to the author's site or blog post, is a time-honored process of backlink development.

-As of September 2020, cannabis and CBD businesses can't advertise on Google Ads nor Facebook Ads (and may also have challenges simply securing payment processing for their website!).
-However, there may be opportunities elsewhere.
+As of October 2021, cannabis and CBD businesses can't advertise on Google Ads nor Facebook Ads (and may also have challenges simply securing payment processing for their website!).
+There may be some wiggle room for CBD companies to advertise on Instagram, and there may be opportunities elsewhere.
 Some possible third-party ad networks and website include:

 - Cannabis Culture

 - Emerse (EU)